 - Chapstick – Mostly used out west.

 - Earplugs – ALWAYS.
-Had to block out a shelter party on this hike.
+I had to block out a shelter party on this hike.

 - Hairbrush – Foldable with a small mirror on the handle